 Of the eight universities, seven are colonial colleges (the exception being Cornell), meaning they were founded before the start of the American Revolutionary War in 1775.
 Harvard University is the oldest university in the U.S., having been founded in 1636 as New College, and receiving its official charter in 1650.
 The Ivy League gets its name from a college tradition from the 1800s of “planting the ivy” at a university building.
 The name has been used for these eight schools since the 1930s, but only became official when they became part of the National Collegiate Athletic Association (NCAA) Division 1 in 1954.

-Because of their small size relative to public and state universities, the Ivy League is also known for having small student-to-staff ratios, with Yale University’s being the smallest out of the Ivies at 5.4 students to every one member of instructional staff.
-Academics at Ivy League institutions are rigorous; however, all eight schools have retention rates of at least 97 percent for full-time students and an average four-year graduation rate of 86 percent.
+Because of their small size relative to public and state universities, the Ivy League is also known for having small student-to-staff ratios, with Columbia University’s being the smallest out of the Ivies at 5.7 students to every one member of instructional staff.
+Academics at Ivy League institutions are rigorous; however, all eight schools have retention rates of at least 97 percent for full-time students and an average four-year graduation rate of 87 percent.

 Graduates of Ivy League schools can expect high average early career salaries and low total debt upon graduation due to the universities’ extensive student grant and financial aid packages.
 Ivy League educations are prominent in the upper echelons of American business, with 48 members of the 2020 Forbes 500 list having attended an Ivy League school.
 As of 2019, Harvard University had the most billionaires attend at 1,830 (among them Mark Zuckerberg and Bill Gates), and the prestigious university could also boast about having the most presidents attend, including both Roosevelts and John F. Kennedy.